3. Tools

 • Hazard curve Sa period: Period of the response acceleration Sa if the intensity measure type is Sa.

-• Return periods (yr): A list of return periods in years used in minimizing the difference between recovered and reference hazard curves (seperated by “,”).
+• Return periods (yr): A list of return periods in years used in minimizing the difference between recovered and reference hazard curves (separated by “,”).

 Users are encouraged to read the original paper [Manzour2016] to better understand how to select parameters used in the algorithm.